TheJKM/MensaGuthaben-iOS/README.md

 # MensaGuthaben for iOS
 This is a simple tool to read the current balance on your canteen prepaid card, made possible by CoreNFC in iOS 13 and made with SwiftUI.
-Simply place your card at the top of yout iPhone!
+Simply place your card at the top of your iPhone!

 [![Available on the App Store](http://cl.ly/WouG/Download_on_the_App_Store_Badge_DE-DE_135x40.svg)](https://apps.apple.com/de/app/mensaguthaben/id1479619088)